thoughtbot/Argo/Documentation/Basic-Usage.md

 ### Finally implementing your `decode` function

-So to implement our `decode` function, we can use the JSON parsing operator in conjunction with `map` and `apply`:
+So, to implement our `decode` function, we can use the JSON parsing operator in conjunction with `map` and `apply`:

 ```swift